Public Health Master of Public Health (Ithaca)

 Master of Public Health

 Cornell’s MPH curriculum is designed to help students build and develop skills in areas that are critical for public health.
 Different from large undergraduate programs, this professional master’s program is designed to create a ‘community of practice’ where we all push each other to grow and improve, in both traditional public health knowledge areas, and in professional competence (e.g., “soft skills”, “leadership”, “emotional intelligence”, etc.).
 We are a small cohort of students and core faculty, drawing on expertise from across campus and across the world.
-At this time, we offer two concentration areas, with interdisciplinary instruction from both researchers and practitioners:
+At this time, we offer four concentration areas, with interdisciplinary instruction from both researchers and practitioners:

 Infectious Disease Epidemiology